jeftegoes/AwsOverview/Storage/AWS Storage Gateway.md

 # 4. Hardware appliance

-- Using Storage Gateway means you need on-premises virtualization.
+- Using Storage Gateway means we need on-premises virtualization.
-- Otherwise, you can use a **Storage Gateway Hardware Appliance**.
+- Otherwise, we can use a **Storage Gateway Hardware Appliance**.
-- You can buy it on amazon.com.
+- We can buy it on amazon.com.
 - Works with File Gateway, Volume Gateway, Tape Gateway.
 - Has the required CPU, memory, network, SSD cache resources.
 - Helpful for daily NFS backups in small data centers.